 Women and Heart Disease

-Heart disease kills more than two times as many Australian women than breast cancer.
+Heart disease kills more than twice as many Australian women than breast cancer.

 Moreover, about 40% of heart attacks in women are fatal, and many occur without prior warning.
 Sadly, the majority of women don’t realise it’s one of their leading causes of death.